DotJARgon/-/README.md

 ## Start the !!!
 Backend!

-1. Now in the directory of the project, run the following:
+1. In the directory of the project, run the following:
 ```bash
 python -m flask run
 ```
+Note that the virtual environment must be active.

-Now navigate to http://127.0.0.1:5000, the website should now be running!
+2. Navigate to http://127.0.0.1:5000, the website should now be running!

 ## Deactivating the Virtual Environment